CQX96/CQX96-Linux/Documentation/doc-guide/parse-headers.rst

 It is capable of identifying defines, functions, structs, typedefs, enums and enum symbols and create cross-references for all of them.
-It is also capable of distinguish #define used for specifying a Linux ioctl.
+It is also capable of distinguish #define used for specifying a CQX96 ioctl.

 The EXCEPTIONS_FILE contain two types of statements: \ **ignore**\  or \ **replace**\ .